 As a rule of thumb, hormones can be balanced with a healthy lifestyle, exercise, and a nutritious diet.
 The progesterone levels can be assessed every few weeks or months, and adjustments can be made to restore their normal levels.

 Normalizing progesterone levels also have positive effects on an emotional level.
-It has been discovered that an increase in progesterone in men can reduce anxiety and depression for both the short-term and long-term.
+It has been discovered that an increase in progesterone in men can reduce anxiety and depression in both the short termand long-term.

 Check Your Progesterone Level Today!